23rd March, 2020

 “However, they need to be confident they will still be in business at the end of the crisis,” said Fox.

-Your accountant will be able to assist you to determine the best action for your business to take, and whether you should be approaching major banks, or smaller fintech lenders such as MYOB Loans.
+Your accountant will be able to assist you to determine the best action for your business to take, and whether you should be approaching major banks, or smaller fintech lenders.

 In fact, “this is the time that your accountant should be working hard for you,” said Fox.
 “This is when they get to showcase their skills and financial abilities aside from preparing your BAS and your tax.”